 Some other cheddaring processes will also add warm/cold water to wash the curds and dilute the whey.
 This will further lower the lactose content and acidity, resulting in sweeter softer less-sharp cheddars similar to Colby.
 You can read our previous discussion on Cheddar vs Colby.

 Step #8 – Milling and Salting

-The amount of salt added will impact the firmness and bacteria activity.
-Too much salt will retard the bacteria activity while too little will cause the consistency to be softer.
+The salt content is usually about 1-3% ratio to the weight of cheese curds.
+The salt content will determine the cheese’s firmness and bacteria activity.
+Too much salt may retard the bacteria’s growth, while too little can cause a softer texture.
+You’ll want it to be just right.

 Step #9 – Molding and Pressing

-After that, it will be left to dry for a few days.
+The pressed cheddar cheese will become more compact and firm.
+It will then be left to dry for a few days.
 Waxing may be done during this time to create a barrier and also to prevent the growth of mold on the surface.

 Step #10 – Maturing or Curing